shhschilling/visStatistics/README.md

 This fully automated workflow is especially suited for browser based interfaces to server-based deployments of R and has been successfully implemented to analyse medical raw data in an unbiased fashion.

+A detailed description of the package's functionality and its underlying decision tree, can be found in the `vignette` accompanying this package.

 ## Implemented tests
 `lm()`, `t.test()`, `wilcox.test()`, `aov()`, `kruskal.test()`, `fisher.test()`, `chisqu.test()`